kamtoeddy/ivo/docs/v3.0.0/schema/definition/life-cycles.md

 A void function or array of void functions(async / sync) you want to execute every time the **`create`**, **`clone`** & **`update`** operations are unsuccessful.
 Default **[ ]**

+> N.B: They are only allowed on properties that support and have validators

 ## onSuccess

 A void function or array of void functions(async / sync) you want to execute every time the **`create`**, **`clone`** & **`update`** operations are successful.
 Listeners for this event should expect the operation's context object & the concerned operation name (`creating` | `updating`) as first & second parameters respectively.
 Default **[ ]**